skopp002/syntheticdatagen_with_referrential_integrity/README.md

 User are expected to

 1. Place the Data Definition (DDL) of there tables in `terraform/sql` in a single file with an `.sql` extension.
-An example `terraform/sql/weather.sql` file is provided as an example.
 2. Update the `inbound_ssh_connection_cidr` variable in `variables.tf`to provide the public IP address of the machine from where the terraform code is run
 3. Update the `sql_file_path` variable in `variables.tf` to point to the user created SQL file